 Probably you have already seen this place.
 The wall, the cannons and the sea from Essaouira, Morocco, got really famous as Game of Thrones filming location.
 So not a doubt that Essaouria is a stunning place.

-The scenes of Game of Thrones were mostly shoot at the seaside wall, around the fortified entrance of the port and at the old alleys inside the Medina.
+The scenes of Game of Thrones were mostly shot at the seaside wall, around the fortified entrance of the port and at the old alleys inside the Medina.

-Back in 1500 the city was called Mogador, a Portugal’s port city used as a base to reach South America.
+Back in 1500, the city was called Mogador, Portugal’s port city used as a base to reach South America.
 Because of that, Essaouira has a mix of Arabic – European architecture and groove.

 It’s hard to explain this town because it’s a Moroccan Muslim city, but the feeling of being there is so laid-back, different from other towns we visited in the country.

-Men and women dressed like Muslims share the streets and the beaches with hippies, hipsters and kitesurfers.
-Don’t be surprised if someone offers you hashish to you in the middle of the street.
-Although alcohol drinks are very expensive and you can find just in a few places.
+Men and women dressed like Muslims share the streets and the beaches with hippies, hipsters, and kitesurfers.
+Don’t be surprised if someone offers you hashish in the middle of the street.
+Although alcohol drinks are very expensive and you can find them in a few places.